MartinMalyMM/pairef/docs/gui.rst

 .. code ::

-   cctbx.python -m pairef --gui
+   ccp4-python -m pairef --gui

 .. note::
    If you have installed *PAIREF* as root or you added the user site-packages directory in your shell *PATH*, simply execute only :code:`pairef-gui`.

 The user interface depens on `PyQt4 <https://wiki.python.org/moin/PyQt>`_.
 This framework is available in the *CCP4* Software Suite.
-If you use this suite and you got error messages while launching the graphical interface, try to execute :code:`ccp4-python -m pairef --gui`.
-If you have installed only *PHENIX*, you will have to install `PyQt4 <https://wiki.python.org/moin/PyQt>`_ manually.
+If you have only *PHENIX* installed, you will have to install `PyQt4 <https://wiki.python.org/moin/PyQt>`_ manually and try to run :code:`cctbx.python -m pairef --gui`.